 Swipe card excuses

-More personal time
+Excessive personal time

-- make personal phone calls all the time
+- Make lots of personal phone calls

-- take lots of naps during work hours
+- Frequently fall asleep during work hours

-- take lots of smoke breaks
+- Take lots of smoke breaks

 Internet time theft